bismanaeem/ControApp/README.md

     ./gradlew cucumber

+Unit tests can be run with the `test` gradle task:

+    ./gradlew test

+To run both, use:

+    ./gradlew check

 ## Design
 The `ParentalControlService` requires a reference to a `MovieService` and a string `Comparator` to order parental control levels.
 This is necessary because levels have to be handled as strings.
 A `AdditionalMessageCallback` is used to display messages to the user, for example, if an error occurs.
-This is necessary because of the requirement to return a boolean to the calling client.
+This is necessary because of the requirement to return a boolean to the calling client and makes it possible to fail safely.